 “Roughly three and a half years ago, Republicans assumed leadership of the General Assembly and immediately tackled a record $2.5 billion budget deficit we inherited.
 We focused our first two years on repairing the problems we found and then began a course correction this biennium to put our state on a path to prosperity.
 Because of the difficult decisions we’ve made, more than 200,000 new jobs have been created, our children are receiving a better education and their teachers will soon be the highest compensated in state history.”

-Following decades of Democratic governance, North Carolina had the highest taxes in the Southeast.
-We passed a tax reform plan that simplifies the state’s 1930s Depression-era tax code, cuts personal and corporate income tax rates, eliminates the death tax and ends dozens of loopholes for special interests.
-The reforms will make our economy competitive and immediately move North Carolina from the bottom of national rankings to the 17th best business tax climate in America.
+Implemented comprehensive tax reform that is providing major tax relief to all North Carolina families and making our state more attractive to job-creating businesses.
+Following decades of Democratic control, North Carolina had the highest taxes in the Southeast.
+The legislature passed a tax reform plan that simplified the state’s 1930s Depression-era tax code, cut personal and corporate income tax rates, eliminated the death tax and ended dozens of loopholes for special interests, moving North Carolina from the bottom of national rankings to the 17th best business tax climate in America.

 Adopted a balanced, fiscally responsible state budget that invests in core services, streamlines state government, strengthens public education and grows North Carolina’s economy.

 Passed an aggressive plan for coal ash mitigation that would give North Carolina the strictest regulations on coal ash in the entire country and make it the first state to force the closure of all coal ash ponds.